dengyijia/WAF-wasm/README.md

 ## Build

-We will build the WASM module with `proxy-wasm-cpp-sdk` on docker.
+We will build the WASM filter with `proxy-wasm-cpp-sdk` on docker.
 We first need to build the image of the SDK from its repository on the `envoy-release/v1.15` branch:
 ```
 git clone git@github.com:proxy-wasm/proxy-wasm-cpp-sdk.git